Updated June 2026

 It won’t stay in place as long as the specialized formulas.
 Especially on high-friction areas.
 It also feels heavy.

-But if you’re in a bind, it’s a lifesaver.
+But if you’re in a bind, it’s highly effective.
 It’s also excellent for nipple protection.
-And for preventing blisters on your feet.
+And for preventing friction blisters (vesicles) on your feet.

 Keep a small travel size in your kit.
 Just in case.
 You never know when you’ll need it.